zachbroad/jirc/README.md

 - [ ] CONNECT: Forces a server to try to establish a new connection to another server.
 - [ ] DIE: Shuts the server down.
 - [ ] ERROR: Reports an error message.
-- [ ] INFO: Returns information about a server's configuration.
-- [ ] ISON: Checks if certain nicks are online.
 - [ ] LINKS: Lists all server links known by the server answering the query.
 - [ ] LUSERS: Returns statistics about the size of the network.
 - [ ] NOTICE: Sends a notice message to a user or channel.
 - [ ] PASS: Sets a connection password during registration.
 - [ ] PONG: Response to a PING message, confirming the connection is alive.
 - [ ] REHASH: Forces the server to reload or update its configuration.
-- [ ] RESTART: Restarts the server.
 - [ ] SERVICE: Registers a new service.
 - [ ] SERVLIST: Lists services currently connected to the network.
 - [ ] SQUERY: Sends a message to a service.